 The Shorty Creek project is located within the Livengood Terrane, a complex and poorly understood belt of Paleozoic through Cretaceous sedimentary, metamorphic and intrusive rocks which is bounded on the north by the northeast trending right lateral Kaltag fault and the northwest trending right lateral Tintina fault.
-On the south, the Livengood Terrane is bounded by the regionally extensive Yukon Tanana Terrane.
-Rocks of the Shorty Creek project are hosted within the Wilber Creek unit, a folded sequence of Early Cretaceous flysch sediments which form the youngest bedded rocks in the project area.
+On the south, the regionally extensive Yukon Tanana Terrane bounds the Livengood Terrane.
+Rocks of the Shorty Creek project are hosted within the Wilber Creek unit, a folded sequence of Early Cretaceous flysch sediments, which form the youngest, bedded rocks in the project area.
 The principal Wilber Creek flysch lithologies exposed on the Shorty Creek project include black carbonaceous siltstone, gray feldspathic sandstone and silty sandstone, black shale and polymict conglomerate.
-The Wilber Creek flysch disconformably overlies a thrust package of south dipping Lower Paleozoic carbonates, volcanics and pelitic rocks which host the +20.1 Moz Livengood gold project located about 5 miles north of the Property.
+The Wilber Creek flysch disconformably overlies a thrust package of south dipping Lower Paleozoic carbonates, volcanics and pelitic rocks which host the Livengood gold project located about 5 miles north of the Property.
 A variety of small intermediate igneous bodies occur within and peripheral to the Property.
 Biotite granodiorite is the most abundant intrusive rock type seen on the property.
-A potassium - argon age date of 63 Ma was reported for intrusive rocks in the Shorty Creek area while an Ar^{40}/Ar^{39} age date of 65-70 Ma was reported from white mica in intrusive rocks exposed at the collar of drill hole RH8901 on the north end of the Hill 1835 prospect.
-Limited fluid inclusion data from a granitic pluton on the south side of Wilber Creek indicated the presence of high C02, high salinity fluids.
+A potassium - argon age date of 63 Ma was reported for intrusive rocks in the Shorty Creek area while an Ar40/Ar39 age date of 65-70 Ma was reported from white mica in intrusive rocks exposed at the collar of drill hole RH8901 on the north end of the Hill 1835 prospect.
+Limited fluid inclusion data from a granitic pluton on the south side of Wilber Creek indicated the presence of high CO2, high salinity fluids.

-The dominant structural elements of the Property are compression-related, generally northwest directed, northeast-trending thrust faults and northeast striking folds.
+The dominant structural elements of the Property are compression-related, generally northwest directed, northeast trending thrust faults and northeast striking folds.
 Folds with axes parallel to the northeast-trending Wilber Creek valley are examples of this style of deformation.
 Rocks of the Wilber Creek flysch are folded into open to recumbent isoclinal folds and subsequently cut by northeast and north-south structures, the largest of which are the Minto and Ranney Hollow faults, two north-south striking left lateral faults with significant vertical offset.
-The Minto fault bounds a broad topographic lowland immediately west of the project area, and remains active to the present.
+The Minto fault bounds broad topographic lowland immediately west of the project area, and remains active to the present.

 Previous work has indicated that biotite hornfels and lesser diopsidic hornfels are widespread in the area.
-Field evidence suggests that hornfelsing precedes hydrothermal alteration, brecciation and mineralization.
 Previous mapping indicate that hornfels occurs at the Shorty Creek Cu-Mo prospect, on 1835 prospect, on the flanks of Hill 1870 and in the Hill 2161 area on the southern end of the Shorty Creek project.
-Although very little intrusive rock is exposed on the Shorty Creek project the widespread and often intense hornfelsing of the sediments, particularly in the Hill 1835 area, suggest a significant size intrusive nearby.
+Although very little intrusive rock is exposed on the Shorty Creek project the widespread and the often weak to intense hornfelsing of the sediments, particularly in the Hill 1835 area, are suggestive of a significant size intrusive nearby.